Onion

 Ingredients:

-- 2 large-size, onion sliced
+- 2 large onion slices

 - 4 tbsp, gram flour

-- 1 tbsp, cornflour
+- 1 tbsp cornflour

-- A handful, of coriander, leaves chopped
+- A handful of coriander leaves, chopped

 - 3-4 pcs, green chilies chopped